-The investment strategy allows for investment in assets that are expected to provide a high return and other assets with the aim of hedging against risk.
-Thus, VækstOpsparing Aktiv has the characteristics that ensure a balance between return and investment risk in a life-cycle product where the investment risk is scaled down as your retirement age approaches.
+In addition, the investment strategy allows for investment in assets that are expected to provide a high return and other assets with the aim of hedging against risk.
+LinkPension Index thus has the characteristics necessary to balance return and investment risk in a life-cycle product.

-In addition, the investment strategy follows the principles and practices set out in Velliv's Responsible Investment and Active Ownership Policy, including the excluded investment options described above.
+In addition, the investment strategy follows the principles and practices set out in Velliv's Responsible Investment and Active Ownership Policy.